 The ACDS Decision-Making and Planning Tool is an additional resource to help service providers develop their plans with the aid of a risk-informed decision-making framework.
-Since each operator's facility, programs, clientele, capacity and risk exposure are unique, this tool poses questions for service providers to think through to implement practices that are appropriate for their own contexts within the constraints of the prescribed public health measures.
+Since each operator's facility, programs, clientele, capacity and risk exposure are unique, this tool poses questions for service providers to think through to determine practices appropriate for their own contexts within the constraints of the prescribed public health measures.1

 The information in this tool is not intended to be comprehensive of all possible scenarios; service providers are solely responsible for knowing and implementing all mandatory requirements and practices relevant to their operations to ensure safety, wellbeing and prudent risk-management.

 An evolving balancing act.
-Like all Albertans, as people with disabilities begin to resume normal activities, they will have to balance freedom and equity with restrictions to ensure safety for themselves and others.
+As the relaunch progresses, like all Albertans, people with disabilities will have to balance freedom and equity with restrictions to ensure safety for themselves and others.
 Service providers will have to meet evolving public health requirements and adapt their programs and operational practices by taking into consideration their own contexts and capacities.

-Based on their risk assessment and tolerance, organizations will have to decide for themselves whether to delay reopening programs, open revised versions, or adopt practices beyond the minimum stipulated requirements.
+Based on its unique risk assessment and tolerance, each organization will have to decide for itself whether to delay reopening programs, open revised versions, or adopt practices beyond the minimum stipulated requirements.
 The focus should be to address areas of greatest need while minimizing risk; alternate service models requiring physical distancing will likely need to be in place, particularly for individuals at greatest risk, for some time to come.